 What to do When You Get Mac’s Spinning Rainbow Wheel

-When I work throughout the day I often have 10+ tabs open on my browser and three to four programs I am actively navigating between.
+I often have 10+ tabs open on my browser and three to four programs that I am actively navigating between.
 That doesn’t even consider the number of programs I have running in the background, such as Dropbox.
 On a daily basis I’m asking my MacBook Air to do a lot of processing … and fast.

 If even one program is malfunctioning, I can get the spinning rainbow wheel.
 I don’t know what it is about that darn rainbow wheel, but even if I get it for only a few seconds I’m frustrated.

 First, let’s get rid of Mac’s spinning rainbow wheel.